Code-Institute-Submissions/ace-engineering-services/README.md

 #### Requirements

 * Easily navigate with a **navbar**.
-* Provide a simple overview on the main page and a little more detail in sub pages.
+* Provide a simple overview on the main page and a little more detail in sub sections.
 * Fast **loading-times**.
 * **Contact form** for users to send a project information request.
 * Company **contact** details readily accessible on the **header and footer** of every page.